Stellar Superfluids: Cassiopeia A and its Cooling Neutron Star

 \subsection{Alternative Scenarios}

 Alternative explanations for the observed rapid cooling of Cas A have been proposed.
 One could consider observed cooling of this star to be due to a significantly longer thermal relaxation timescale in the crust or core than assumed in \cite{Page:2011ys,Shternin:2011fu}.
 In such a case, the estimate of \eq{Eq:Edot_CasA}, which assumes the star to be isothermal, becomes invalid.
 In all models shown in this chapter, the crust thermal relaxation occurs on a timescale of a few decades.
 However, if the crust thermal conductivity is, in fact, significantly smaller, it is conceivable that the observed rapid cooling corresonds to the thermal relaxation of the crust (see, e.g., \cite{Yakovlev:2011kl}).
-Such a low crust thermal conductivity is, however, in conflict with the observed crust relaxation time in transiently accreting neutron stars \cite{Shternin:2007fk,Brown:2009uq} and is based on the assumption that the crust is in an amorphous solid state instead of a crystaline one, a possibility that is not supported by microscopic studies \cite{Horowitz:2009kx,Daligault:2009vn}.
+Such a low crust thermal conductivity is, however, in conflict with the observed crust relaxation time in transiently accreting neutron stars \cite{Shternin:2007fk,Brown:2009uq} and is based on the assumption that the crust is in an amorphous solid state instead of a crystalline one, a possibility that is not supported by microscopic studies \cite{Horowitz:2009kx,Daligault:2009vn}.

 Similarly, the core thermal relaxation time may be much larger than usually considered.
 For example, Blaschke et al. \cite{Blaschke:2012ys} have proposed that the inner core of the star cools rapidly and that it also takes a few hundreds years for the star to become isothermal.
 The latter time is when the rapid decrease of $T^\infty_e$ would be observed.
 This scenario requires that the core thermal conductivity be lower than usually considered, by a factor 4 or larger, and also requires that neutrons {\it do not} form a superfluid until the star is much colder.
-This scenario, based on the ``Medium-Modified Urca" neutrino emission process \cite{Voskresenskii:1986nx,Voskresensky:2001cr}, is also compatible with the cooling data, but only if the suppression of core conductivity is adjusted to fit the observed cooling of the neutron star in Cas A.

-More work is required to confront these alternative possibilities with other facets of neutron star phenomenology.
+This scenario, based on the ``Medium-Modified Urca" neutrino emission process \cite{Voskresenskii:1986nx,Voskresensky:2001cr}, is also compatible with the cooling data, but only if the suppression of core conductivity is adjusted to fit the observed cooling of the neutron star in Cas A. More work is required to confront these alternative possibilities with other facets of neutron star phenomenology.